Advice > Product management

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our ex-Google interview coaches can provide such a significant return on investment.

-2. Interview Process and Timeline
+2. Google Strategy and Operations Interview Process and Timeline

 In this section, we'll walk you through a high-level overview of the typical stages you'll face during Google's interview process for the strategy and operations role.
 Once you have an idea of the sequence (and number) of interviews you'll face, then we'll dig into the typical interview format.